UPDATED For 2020!

 Do you like being told what you can and can’t watch?

-The big companies like Netflix and Amazon are getting better about figuring out where you really live, even if you’re using a VPN.
-But I still find a lot of international websites I can access, simply by using a VPN to log into a server in their country.
+Big companies like Netflix and Amazon are getting better about figuring out where you really live, even if you’re using a VPN, but I still find a lot of international websites I can access simply by using a VPN to log into a server in their country.

 Depending on where you live, your government could also be limiting what websites you can access.
 We’ve all heard that China censors certain websites, but did you know the same thing happens in the United Kingdom and Australia too?
 In case you’re wondering, the United States is a little different.
 Instead of merely blocking the sites, they seize the domains and shut them down.